Beware the BCC

 You don’t need more headaches from email.
 Just answering all of it creates enough stress.

 There is one appropriate use of the BCC that I have seen used effectively.
 That is when you send a note to yourself and blind copy a long list of people.
 It allows you to send out the email to everyone at once.
+Someone also pointed out that it protects the list from people who would use the email list inappropriately.
+True enough.

 Yes, there are tools that prevent some of these problems.
 They are supposed to prevent the reply all problem.
 Recently, I saw this play out.
 After I alerted the sender and questioned why someone was on the email, I received the explanation that Apple Mail wasn’t working properly (or something like that).